How to soundproof a computer – Effective methods for a quieter working environment

 - Using vibration-damping mounts and materials.

-- Soundproofing the inside of the chassis with sound-absorbing foam.
+- Soundproof the inside of the chassis with sound-absorbing foam.

 - Optimizing the placement of the computer to reduce resonance.

-- Switching to SSD to eliminate hard drive noise.
+- Switching to SSD to eliminate noise from hard drives.